sinri/LeDoc/README.md

 1. Install PHP libraries with composer
 1. Create a new directory `runtime` in project directory and make it writable
 1. If use Apache 2, put `.htaccess` in project directory; or Nginx, write in site config file; to make all request to `index.php`
+1. Make `runtime` not accessible by Apache/Nginx configuration

 All is OK now.